outaagunga/documentation/writing_guide.md

 ## 2: Outline Generation
 Prompt:
 > “Act as a professional news editor specializing in digital content and SEO.
-Create a detailed, journalistic story outline for a [type of story: breaking/feature/analysis] on [topic].
+Create a detailed, journalistic story outline for a [type of story: breaking/feature/analysis] on [topic] with key elements of [Insert your elements].
 > The outline must include:
 > 1. Clickable Headline Options (one must be SEO-optimized with the target keyword: [Insert Keyword]),
 > 2. 5-7 H2 Subheadings (must be descriptive and SEO-friendly),